mitre/emasser/README.md

 ---
 ## Roadmap

-The `emasser` implements all endpoints provided by the `eMASS` API, there is, all of the functions available from the `eMASS GUI` that are exposed by the API.
+The `eMASSer` implements all endpoints provided by the `eMASS` API, there is, all of the functions available from the `eMASS GUI` that are exposed by the API.
 If additional functions are useful (accessible via the CLI), please submit a request to [eMass Tier III Support](mailto:disa.meade.id.mbx.emass-tier-iii-support@mail.mil) for possible inclusion into the API.

 The Road Map seeks to add any useful features that facilitates organization that utilizes  `eMASS` instances and have a need to automate their cybersecurity management process.